nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 tags: [appointments,use_case]
 sidebar: appointments_sidebar
 permalink: appointments_use_case_search_for_free_slots.html
-summary: "Use case for searching for free slots within a date range"
+summary: "Search for free slots within a date range at an organisation"
 ---

 ## Use case ##